mamtalawrence/JP_Morgan_Code/README.md

 # Albums
 Application have screen which displays albums list sorted by title and persisted for offline viewing.
-1. Code is full junit tested using Mockito tool
+1. Mockito tool is used for junit code coverage.
-2. For offline viewing data is store in shared preference by gson parsing
+2. For offline viewing data is store in shared preference using gson parsing and store objects as string.

 # Instructions
-Need network for first time
+Need network for first time to get and save data.

 # Environment Configuration #JDK
 1. Install JDK 1.8 i586 update 101, for example in C:\Java\jdk1.8.0_101;